 There are a few different types of car seats.
 The three primary types are:

-Refer to our guide on how to choose a car seat for the stage your baby is in.
+Refer to our guide on how to choose a car seat.
+Or learn about the car seat phases your little one may progress through as they grow.

 This is definitely a question you want the answer to.
 Familiarize yourself with the car seat installation instructions provided by the manufacturer for that seat, as well as the recommendations for installation for your vehicle.
 The seat should not move more than one inch from where it is belted.
 If you’re unsure if you’ve installed the seat correctly, there are certified child passenger safety technicians that can help.
 Learn more here.